bibleexchange/courses/epistles-1/001/661_galatians.md

 <p>Holiness will produce happiness John 13:17; Psa.
 16:11</p>
 <h3>The cross is that which comes to us as a result of obeying Christ.</h3>
 <p>To carry the cross means to be attached to the person of Christ.</p>
-<h3>The desire to see the honor of God advanced—To be like Christ.</h3>
+<h3>The desire to see the honor of God advanced&mdash;To be like Christ.</h3>
 <p>Absolutely nothing brings more honor to the Lord than for His people to become like Him.</p>
 <blockquote>Gal.
-3:27—For as many of you as have been baptized into Christ have put on Christ.</blockquote>
+3:27&mdash;For as many of you as have been baptized into Christ have put on Christ.</blockquote>
-<blockquote>4:19—My little children, of whom I travail in birth again until Christ be formed in you,</blockquote>
+<blockquote>4:19&mdash;My little children, of whom I travail in birth again until Christ be formed in you,</blockquote>
-<blockquote>5:24—And they that are Christ's have crucified the flesh with the affections and lusts.</blockquote>
+<blockquote>5:24&mdash;And they that are Christ's have crucified the flesh with the affections and lusts.</blockquote>
-<blockquote>6:18—Brethren, the grace of our Lord Jesus Christ be with your spirit.
+<blockquote>6:18&mdash;Brethren, the grace of our Lord Jesus Christ be with your spirit.
 Amen.</blockquote>
-<blockquote>Luke 22:42—"Not my will, but Thine, be done."</blockquote>
+<blockquote>Luke 22:42&mdash;"Not my will, but Thine, be done."</blockquote>